Arts-based training: Worldwide

 Lotte Darsø, author of Artful Creation: Learning-Tales of Arts-in-Business was the first to map the interplay between arts and business in Europe and North America.
 The key questions asked in her research were: "In what ways can business learn from artists?”, "What can be learned?" and "What kind of learning takes place?"
 Darsø proposes two approaches for Arts-in-Business: The Arts applied as an instrument for team building, communication training, leadership development, problem-solving and innovation; and the Arts integrated as a strategic process of organizational transformation.
 Steven Taylor and Donna Ladkin offered a model of four different processes, skills transfer, projective techniques, illustration of essence, and making, used in arts-based learning in 2009.
 Schuima's 2012 book, The Value of Arts for Business provides a comprehensive review of the use of arts in business.

 Organizations

 Terry McGraw, chairman and CEO of the McGraw Hill Companies, characterizes creativity as a "business imperative", and puts his companies' successful experiences with arts-based learning in a broad strategic context of "surfacing creativity" through engagement with the arts.

 Keith Weed, chairman, Lever Fabergé sees employee involvement as a key part of developing and sustaining an innovative and creative business.
-Catalyst, their internal arts and creativity program, "brings artists and arts organisations into the business to motivate, inspire, challenge and unlock the potential of our staff, on both a professional and personal level.
+Catalyst, their internal arts and creativity program, "brings artists and arts organizations into the business to motivate, inspire, challenge and unlock the potential of our staff, on both a professional and personal level.
 Artists and arts organizations come into the workplace to tackle specific business issues, from creative thinking to leadership styles and writing skills."

 In reviewing The Art of Business: Make All Your Work a Work of Art, Tom Peters commented: